Our experiential training methods focuses on active learning, learning-by-doing and reflection.

 - Risk factors for poor maternal mental health

-- Self-care practices for health care and social development providers
+- Self-care practices for service providers

 - Treatment options for under-resourced settings

 - “Secret History” method: training maternity staff for mental health promotion

 - Nyamekela4Care an integrated intervention to address the training, empathic skills, clinical supervision and self-care needs of service providers in resource-constrained settings

 - Infant Mental Health educational video in conjunction with Prof Astrid Berg